sachinsshah33/android_starwars_api/README.md

 If I had more time I'd:
     Add more Unit tests
-    Allow user to filter/search/orderBy___
+    Implement Dagger/Hilt depending on how big the project gets Allow user to filter/search/orderBy___
     Implement Firebase Crashlytics
     Implement multiple languages